Asgard

 Physics & Engineering

 Express governing equations directly and compile to efficient simulations.
-Compose multi-physics systems, optimize design parameters, and verify structural properties through algebraic transformation.
+Compose multi-physics systems, optimize design parameters, and check structural equivalences through algebraic transformation.

 Control Systems

 Feedback loops are first-class citizens.
-Model controllers, plants, and observers as composable systems with formally verified stability and performance properties.
+Model controllers, plants, and observers as composable systems whose stability and performance you can analyze algebraically.

 Biology & Epidemiology